 Bradley Quirk

 Born in Hackney of Anglo-Jamaican heritage, Bradley won a place to board at Christ’s Hospital school before going on to read Modern History at St Catherine’s College, Oxford.
-He gained a MFA in Film Production from Northwestern University and, after returning from Chicago, he joined the inaugural BBC Writers’ Academy.
+He gained an MFA in Film Production from Northwestern University and, after returning from Chicago, he joined the inaugural BBC Writers’ Academy.

 Moving into film and television as a Creative Executive, Bradley has worked at, amongst others, the British Film Institute and Pathe on a range of feature films projects such as Philomena, Pride & Suffragette.
 Most recently at Netflix, he was an executive on Joy and Adolescence.